 Get the facts on diseases, conditions, tests and procedures.

 Enter the last name, specialty or keyword for your search below.

 What is a lumbar drain?

 A lumbar drain is a small flexible tube that is placed in the lumbar spine.
 The tube drains some of the cerebrospinal fluid that fills the ventricles of the brain and surrounds the brain and spinal cord.
-In people with Normal Pressure Hydrocephalus, draining cerebrospinal fluid for a few days is helpful in determining if you will benefit from a shunt.
+In assessing normal pressure hydrocephalus, draining cerebrospinal fluid for a few days is helpful in determining if the patient will benefit from a shunt.

 - An antibiotic will be given to reduce the risk of infection.

 - You will be asked to sit in a special chair or lie down on one side of the bed.